Hopi: Tribal government

 On October 24, 1936, the Hopi Tribe of Arizona ratified a constitution.
 That constitution created a unicameral government where all powers are vested in a Tribal Council.
 While there is an executive branch (tribal chairman and vice chairman) and judicial branch, their powers are limited under the Hopi Constitution.
 The traditional powers and authority of the Hopi villages was preserved in the 1936 constitution.

+Map of the Hopi Tribe and neighboring tribes.

 The Hopi tribe is federally recognized and headquartered in Kykotsmovi, Arizona.